Awards & Honors

 |

 The Distinguished Service Award was created in 1940 to honor those who rendered service to the Order beyond the lodge level.
 The award is presented to those Arrowmen who have rendered distinguished and outstanding service to the Order on a sectional, regional, or national basis.
-The award is presented every two years during NOAC.
-Since the time of the first awards were presented, approximately 500 Distinguished Service Awards have been presented. |
+The award is presented every two to three years during the National Order of the Arrow Conference.
+Since the time the first awards were presented, 909 Distinguished Service Awards have been awarded. |